-[Describe the final position/option that the A Agency has identified to be the mos at appropria ite recommendation1
+[Describe the final position/option that the Agency has identified to be the most appropriate recommendation]

 Consultation:

 [Provide whether the NSW Treasury Accounting Policy Team supports the accounting position and details of person consulted.
 If not consulted, enter 'not applicable'.]